-Join our team Case studies Amy's story Amy is an assistant in the L'Arche Community in Manchester.
-In the following passage Amy reveals what her relationship with Laura, a core member in the Community, has taught her about joy, wholeheartedness and accepting human fragility.
-"We live in a society in which accomplishment and status are rewarded, vulnerability is rejected and the value of relationship is diminished.
-Living with Laura, I now see life through her lens.
+Join our team Case studies Amy's story Amy has spent the last year as a live-in assistant in the L'Arche Manchester community.
+Seeking a deeper way of being with people in the world, Amy shares how her time with L'Arche and her relationship with Laura – a core member in the Manchester community – has taught her about joy, wholeheartedness and accepting human fragility.
+I came to L’Arche because I wanted to experience a different and deeper way of being with people in the world.
+I was grateful that through previous experiences I had lived a life where encounter with marginalised people was at the heart of what I did, but I sensed that L’Arche would take me deeper into what it means to be with people.
+We live in a society in which accomplishment and status are rewarded, vulnerability is rejected, and the value of being in relationship with, and to, one another is diminished.
+Living, and sharing a home, with people with learning disabilities changes the way that you see and experience the world.
+It confounds so much of what you thought you knew because suddenly you are living life alongside people who experience the world in a different way.
+Living life with Laura, I have experienced the world through her lens.
 Although she has limited speech, Laura can express herself richly and connects deeply with people.
-During my first week at L’Arche, Laura signed for me to sit with her and watch the film "Sister Act".
+Laura has taught me to understand and experience communication in entirely new ways.
+During my first week at L’Arche, Laura signed for me to sit with her and watch the film Sister Act.
 I was still used to a world where days were meant for doing rather than being.
 I remember feeling resistance to watching a film in the middle of the day when there was so much that I could do.
-It took me weeks to realise that she was inviting me to share in life with her.
+It took me weeks to realise that she was inviting me to share in her life.
 Laura teaches me about joy and wholeheartedness.
-She is quick to forgive and equally quick to say sorry when she feels she has wronged a person.
-Witnessing this compels me to be more like her and knowing Laura has made my life richer.
-Living in L’Arche is like holding a mirror and seeing the very best and sometimes the very worst of yourself reflected back.
-I am learning from Laura to accept and love vulnerability and fragility, in myself and others, and to live the joyfulness that life offers.
-L’Arche can help us all do that" In L’Arche we don’t just train we also form assistants, enabling them to reflect and grow.
-This is central to our unique culture.
-It underpins the quality of our support, enabling our assistants to fulfil L’Arche’s mission to help people with learning disabilities reveal their gifts to the world.
+We share a similar sense of humour and my days with Laura are often characterised by our bouts of laughter, and conversations that are sung and signed.
+Laura is quick to forgive and equally quick to say sorry when she feels she has wronged a person.
+Witnessing this compels me to be more like her.
+Knowing Laura has enriched my life.
+Living L’Arche is like holding a mirror up to yourself and seeing the very best and sometimes the very worst of yourself reflected back.
+To embrace L’Arche is to accept and love vulnerability and fragility – in yourself and others – and to live the joyfulness that life offers us.
 Find out more about becoming a L'Arche assistant yourself here.